 TIPS is designed to prepare students for the new world of post-secondary education.
-If you are a student graduating from high school or already enrolled in college or university, register for this free course to support you in our educational journey.
+If you are a student graduating from high school or already enrolled in college or university, we have a free online course to support you in our educational journey.
+The course is currently being updated.
+Contact us at Office@ace-bc.ca for more info.
 The course modules include helpful information about your right and responsibilities, self-advocacy, managing your well-being , along with financial planning and much more.

 Deaf, hard of hearing, and DeafBlind individuals can experience fatigue when using residual hearing to communicate because of mental and auditory resources used to attend to listening tasks.The more distracting the background noises, the more mental and auditory resources are needed, and the more fatigue increases.
 As well, working through another language, such as American Sign Language to understand and follow English, can be mentally exhausting.
 Fatigue can cause the following problems for Deaf, hard of hearing, and DeafBlind students: